JPaulo0691/JPaulo0691/README.md

 ## Hi!
 My name is João Paulo

-     🌱 Nowadays I'm working with some technologies like Oracle Apex, PL/SQL, Spring and etc.
+     🌱 Nowadays I'm working with some technologies like Oracle Apex, PL/SQL, Spring, Angular, TypeScript.
       For me code is a superpower that gave me the opportunity to build extraordinary things and I love this feeling.